brettt89/silverstripe-garbage-collector/README.md

 ## How to use

-Garbage Collector uses a combination of "Collectors" and "Processors" to perform garbage collection for a SilverStripe application.
+This Garbage Collector module provides a handful of collectors that can be used with this module.
+See [./src/Collectors](Collectors).

 ### Basic Usage

-Some default collectors are available for usage immediately with this module.
  The below example shows how you can enable and configure the VersionedCollector and ChangeSetCollector for your application.

 ```yml
 ---